 Icons communicate through an efficient use of shape, line, and color.
 They are reduced or abstracted versions of an object, like the simple image of a bus you see on a bus stop sign.
 Icons can also communicate concepts, like a light bulb that represents “new idea.”
 Concept icons are often symbols that we learn as we become visually literate.

 Context and nuance.
 Context strongly affects the meaning of an icon.
-For example, when placed with clouds, concentric curved lines represent a rainbow.
-When associated with a transmitter, the concentric curved lines are a symbol for wireless communication.
+For example, when you use concentric curved lines with clouds, this icon be interpreted as a represent a rainbow.
+When you use a similar shape with a transmitter, the concentric curved lines become a symbol for wireless communication.
 Nuance also adds to the meaning.
-A circle beneath two concentric lines has come to be the symbol for an RSS feed.
+A circle beneath two concentric lines is the symbol for an RSS feed.
 See the varied meanings of concentric lines in the examples below.

 Benefits of Using Icons in Learning